zuozhenggh/learning-library/developer-library/oracle-db-features-for-developers/adb-json/json-adb-advanced.md

  * As a basis for providing user assistance about requested JSON information, including search.
  * To check or manipulate new JSON documents before adding them to a document set (for example: validate, type-check, or exclude certain fields).

-We will use the **castles** example to illustrate the JSON Data Guide

-1. We want to get the dataguide for this JSON data.
+1. So far, we have worked with the JSON data without having a full understanding of all it's field names, data type and hierarchy.
+This is common when you work with JSON, as JSON generally has no schema defining it (unlike XML).
+To get some understanding of the data, lets run the JSON_Dataguide.
 This function scans the entire data and returns a summary consisting of the field names, data type and structure (object or array) – a JSON Schema.

     ````
     <copy>